-This feature is available when used with SuperDoctor 5.
+This feature is available when used with SuperDoctor 5 in the Windows OS or Linux environment.
 SuperDoctor 5 is used to notify the user of certain system events.

-For example, you can configure SuperDoctor 5 to provide you with warnings when the system temperature, CPU temperatures, voltages and fan speeds go beyond a predefined range.
+For example, you can configure SuperDoctor 5 to provide you with warnings when the system temperature, CPU temperatures, voltages, and fan speeds go beyond a predefined range.